NadiDami/CrowdHailer.github.io/_drafts/ddd/interactors.md

 ```

 ### Testing
 It would certainly be possible to implement interactors without a gem.
 I am also a fan of not letting heavy dependencies get out of hand.
 However using a very small gem allows me reuse the tests.
-This is particularly important as I normally have a few tests crossing the interactiors.
+This is particularly important as I normally have a few tests crossing the interactors.
 At this point I will introduce my gem 'AllSystems'

 blocks with east oriented code confident code sandy at bath